dezoito/dezoito.github.io/_posts/2015-09-21-how-to-test-django-applications.md

 ---
 layout: post
-title: How to Structure Testing in Django Applications #1 - with Examples
+title: Efficient Test Structure for Django Applications #1 - with Examples
 excerpt_separator: <!--more-->
 ---

-Creating an efficient testing structure can be overwhelming for a Django beginner, as authors often show different and contradictory approaches.

-In this series of articles, I suggest a logical and **simple** test structure, with these goals:

- - Group Unit Tests, Request Tests, Django Client Tests, and Functional Tests so you can:
+This article aims to make it easy to define a flexible and efficient test structure, so readers don't have to go through the many (and sometimes contradictory) Django testing resources.

+This proposed structure allows developers to:

+ - Organize and group different test types (unit, integration, functional tests, etc...).

-    - Run all tests in sequence, or just the ones you need, grouped or individually
+ - Run tests individually, or by group, or all of them.

  - Define logic that is common to all tests (e.g. client login/logout, utility functions)

- - Initialize your test database programmatically.
+ - Populate your test database programmatically.

  - Get the elapsed running time for individual tests [Part 2]

-This methodology is aimed at getting your tests up and running quickly, so think of it as a starting point.
-Since there are better ways to do everything, I encourage you to do your own research once you find its limitations.
+This methodology is aimed at getting your tests up and running quickly, so think of it as a **starting point** (I encourage you to do your own research once you find its limitations).

 ## Folder Structure

-Starting with a basic Django App structure, we can use a `/test` folder to store different tests and utilities
+Starting with a basic Django App structure, we can use a `/tests` folder to store different tests and utilities:

 ```
 /project_root